-- 1.1 The Licensing Act 2003 (as amended) ("the 2003 Act")1 requires that all licensing authorities should issue a Statement of Licensing Policy and keep it under review every 5 years, making revisions to it, at such times, as it considers appropriate. - 1.2 The Licensing Authority's Statement of Licensing Policy ("the Policy") was initially agreed on 14 December 2010 and then reviewed and re-published in its updated form on 7 January 2016.
+- 1.1 The Licensing Act 2003 (as amended) ("the 2003 Act")1 requires that all licensing authorities should issue a Statement of Licensing Policy and keep it under review every 5 years, making revisions to it, at such times, as it considers appropriate. - 1.2 The Licensing Authority's Statement of Licensing Policy ("the Policy") was initially agreed on 14 December 2010 (for 2011-2016) and then reviewed and re-published in its updated form on 7 January 2016 (for 2016-2021).
 The previous review in 2015/2016 took into account a number of changes to the Act and revised guidance from the Home Office issued under section 182 of the Act (highlighted later within the report).
-The current Policy is attached at Appendix A. - 1.3 On 2 December 2020 a report informed Members of the Licensing Committee that due to limited department resources coupled with workload pressures and the Coronavirus pandemic, Officers had not been able to complete the review and undertake the necessary public consultation in time for its adoption before the current policy expires on 7 January 2021 (Appendix B). - 1.4 At this December Committee Members agreed to continue to adopt the current Policy while following an agreed timetable (referred to as 'timescale for implementation') up until 18 May to co-inside with Annual Council, measures which sought to treat the identified risk of a legal challenge. - 1.5 Following the December Committee, Officers agreed that a quicker timescale for implementation was possible and this was reflected in the amended recommendation at Full Council on 8 December (see Appendix C). - 1.6 Officers have now completed a review in accordance with the 2003 Act taking into account latest guidance and other relevant considerations.
-Appendix D provides a draft of the proposed consultation document with all proposed changes incorporated, subject to approval.
+The current Policy is attached at Appendix A. - 1.3 On 2 December 2020 a report informed Members of the Licensing Committee that due to limited department resources coupled with workload pressures and the Coronavirus pandemic, Officers had not been able to complete the review and undertake the necessary public consultation in time for its adoption before the current policy expires on 7 January 2021 (Appendix B). - 1.4 At this December Committee Members agreed to continue to adopt the current Policy while following an agreed timetable (referred to as 'timescale for implementation') up until 18 May to co-inside with Annual Council, measures which sought to treat the identified risk of a legal challenge. - 1.5 Following the December Committee, Officers agreed that a quicker timescale for implementation was possible and this was reflected in the amended recommendation at Full Council on 8 December 2020 (see Appendix C). - 1.6 Officers completed a review in accordance with the 2003 Act taking into account latest guidance and other relevant considerations.
+At the Extraordinary Licensing Committee on 22 December 2020, Members agreed to minor amendments to the draft Policy and a public consultation.
+Appendix D provides a draft of the proposed consultation document with all proposed changes incorporated, subject to approval. - 1.7 From 23 December 2020 Officers commenced a 6 week public consultation which expires on 3 February 2021.